Starbucks CEO says will help with any UK tax probe

 Speaking on Friday at the opening of the first Starbucks branch in India, Schultz denied shifting profits out of the UK unit into tax havens.
 "We don't pay income tax because we are not making money there," he told Reuters.

-Starbucks has been the target of media and political criticism in the UK this week after Reuters reported its British unit had paid no corporate income tax in the past three years despite notching up sales of 1.2 billion pounds.
+Starbucks has been the target of media and political criticism in the UK this week after Reuters reported its British unit had paid no corporate income tax in the past three years despite notching up sales of 1.2 billion pounds ($1.9 billion).

 The Reuters report found the company had consistently told investors the UK unit was performing strongly over recent years.